STG-CODE/TankArchiV1/tank-archi-site/backend/Backend Readme.txt

 eighth command:
 "npm install --save multer" -> we install this in order to read data in a none
-                            json format so that we can work with photos and other data.
+                            json format so that we can work with photos and other data. ninth command:
+"npm install --save bcryptjs" -> we install this in order to encrypt the passwords in our backend. tenth command:
+"npm install --save jsonwebtoken" -> we install this package in order to generate js tokens with a privet key.

 commands for terminal:
 "nodemon server" - used to run the server